-This topic describes app log rate limiting for apps in VMware Tanzu Application Service for VMs (TAS for VMs).
+Learn about limiting your app log rate for apps in VMware Tanzu Application Service for VMs.

-In TAS for VMs, you can limit the number of log lines each app instance can generate per second by configuring the App log rate limit section in the App Containers pane of the TAS for VMs tile.
+In TAS for VMs, you can limit the number of bytes each app instance can generate per second.

 The ideal app logging rate for a deployment depends on characteristics such as VM sizes and the number and type of apps in TAS for VMs.
 VMware recommends using at minimum the default limit of